apiKodesRepo/PaystackPaymentDemo/php/paystack_resolve_card_bin/README.md

-# ApiKodes Paystack Transfer Documentation
+# ApiKodes Paystack Resolve Card Bank Identification Number Documentation
-This is an open source implementation of paystack’s transfer Api.
+This is an open source implementation of paystack’s resolve card Bank Identification Number Api.
+This API is free and for everybody.

 ## AIM
-The aim is to help starters or junior devs implement paystack transfer apis.
+The aim is to help starters or junior devs implement paystack resolve card Bank Identification Number api.

 ## Language:
 - PHP

 ## Installation process
-  - clone the project from https://github.com/apiKodesRepo/PaystackPaymentDemo/tree/main/php/paystack_transfers
+  - clone the project from https://github.com/apiKodesRepo/PaystackPaymentDemo/tree/main/php/paystack_resolve_card_bin
   - rename the existing .env.example to .env file
   - Install the vlucas/phpdotenv to be able to use your .env variables
     - check our the documentation here https://github.com/vlucas/phpdotenv
   > $ composer require vlucas/phpdotenv
   - register on paystack
   - get your paystack keys i.e public and secret from your dashboard https://dashboard.paystack.com/#/settings/developer
   - add your api keys in the .env file

 ## File Structure
   - backend
     - index.php